 I took to Cotija’s library.
-Ferdinand Magellan was not Spanish but Portuguese, and had travelled all the way down to what is now Argentina by the year of 1520.
-Financed by the Spanish crown he went as far as Philippines with mortal consequences (the natives had a spear or two with his name on them).
+Ferdinand Magellan was not Spanish but Portuguese and had travelled all the way down to what is now Argentina by the year of 1520.
+Financed by the Spanish crown, he went as far as the Philippines with fatal consequences (the natives had a spear or two with his name on them).
 However, it is not Magellan’s role that caught my eye, for there was another curious character in this story: Lapu-Lapu was then the king of Mactan, Visayas.
-Ferdinand attempted to destroy him since he would not convert to Christianity, and because Magellan came from Europe, Lapu-Lapu became the first warrior to withstand and repel an European invasion.
-He was said to be invincible by virtue of a strange artifact that granted him eternal life.
-Antonio Pigafetta, his only chronicler, mentions that this very artifact was stolen by Magellan’s personal servant after his master’s death, and where Magellan failed, centuries of other conquerors prevailed.
+Ferdinand attempted to destroy him since he would not convert to Christianity, and because Magellan came from Europe, Lapu-Lapu became the first warrior to withstand and repel a European invasion.
+He was said to be invincible by virtue of a strange artefact that granted him eternal life.
+Antonio Pigafetta, his only chronicler, mentions that Magellan’s servant stole this very artefact after his master’s death, and where Magellan failed, centuries of other conquerors prevailed.

 But, what became of that artifact, and of this servant?
 I imagined him going back to Europe carrying the most precious treasure of all, and then surviving up to this day (much like a vampire) thanks to this secret possession.
 Could that object be my grandfather’s mask?
 You will understand that being only ten years old, my imagination was running wild with theories of everlasting life and magical artifacts.
 I decided to investigate further and, how fortunate for me: The previous owner of the mask, Enrique Maldonado, was still alive and well.